top of page

 Her philanthropy extended to founding the Montrose Female Friendly Society in 1808, organizing poor relief in her local church, and establishing a local savings bank in 1815.

 She published poetry under the pseudonym Juliette North.
 One, entitled “A Vision,” Terpsichore, one of the nine Muses, appears to the writer and refers to her as her protectress.
 She promises to be her attendant and instructress.
-In “On Light,” Carnegie imitates the style of Milton.
+In “On Light,” Carnegie imitates Milton's style.
 And in a third, although she doesn’t write in blank verse, in “On the Approach of Winter,” she imitates James Thomson’s “The Seasons” in its imagery and diction.
 Another published poem from 1820 is “Dunnottar Castle: a poem.”

 Ms. Carnegie was also a prolific writer of correspondence and memorabilia, an ongoing diary in many volumes.
 One of her chief correspondents was the poet and philosopher James Beattie to whom she wrote under the pseudonym Arethusa.
 She made suggestions to Beattie’s poetry, which Beattie acknowledged in a letter to Sir William Forbes, on 8th January 1767.
 Referring to the poem, “The Hermit”, Beattie wrote: